seantempesta/re-natal/README.md

 If your app's name is more than a single word, be sure to type it in CamelCase.
 A corresponding hyphenated Clojure namespace will be created.

-By default Natal will create a simple skeleton based on the current version of [Reagent](https://github.com/reagent-project/reagent) and [Day8/re-frame](https://github.com/Day8/re-frame).
+Re-Natal will create a simple skeleton based on the current version of [Reagent](https://github.com/reagent-project/reagent) and [Day8/re-frame](https://github.com/Day8/re-frame).
 If all goes well your app should compile and boot in the iOS simulator.